-- debt securities that are determined to have low credit risk at the reporting date; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.

-Loss allowances for trade receivables (including lease receivables) and contract assets are always measured at an amount equal to lifetime ECLs.
+Loss allowances for trade receivables, due from related parties and contract assets are always measured at an amount equal to lifetime ECLs.